Table of Contents

 Academic and Programmatic Sanctions

-- Course removal
+- Administrative Course Removal

-- Registration adjustment
+- Registration Modification

-- Program dismissal
+- Program Suspension

-- Recission of admission
+- Rescission of Admission

 Educational and Restorative Sanctions

-- Educational program/workshop
+- Educational Programming

 - Reflective/research assignment

-- Community service
+- Community Service

-- Restorative resolution (voluntary when applicable)
+- Restorative Resolution (voluntary when applicable)

-- Substance use assessment (when reasonably related to the conduct)
+- Substance Use Assessment (when reasonably related to the conduct)

 Financial Sanctions